 Black Knitted Pouffe: I wanted to buy a pouffe which didn’t take up too much space and could work as a footstool and a seat.
 The chunky knit material and the compact proportions of this particular one appealed to me.
 It’s available in a wide selection of colours.
 I bought it in black, £39.99 from Wayfair (product code: BOUR2594).

-Four Door Loop Cabinet: This cool cabinet is the first item I selected for my refurbished apartment.
+Four-Door Loop Cabinet: This cool cabinet is the first item I selected for my refurbished apartment.
 I wanted a dramatic piece which you could see as soon as you walked through the front door if the living room doors were open.
-The cabinet is slim and tall, but opens up to reveal handy storage space inside.
-The quality is exceptional, and I absolutely love it.
+The cabinet is slim and tall but opens up to reveal handy storage space inside.
+The quality is exceptional, and I love it.
 I selected the version with black sides and blue loop pattern, £1895 from Coucou Manou.

 Coucou Manou Four-Door Loop Cabinet

 Kartell FLY Pendant: I introduced red accents with two red FLY pendant shades at each end of the room.
 These dome-shaped plastic shades are fun and vibrant, £197 from Heal’s.

 Pebble Throw: I love snuggling under a throw when I’m relaxing on the sofa.
-This grey and red acrylic throw with fringing is soft and machine washable, £25.99 from House Additions at Wayfair (product code: FOUS2142).
+This grey and red acrylic throw with fringing are soft and machine washable, £25.99 from House Additions at Wayfair (product code: FOUS2142).

 Brooklyn Bolster Cushion: Mum wanted a bolster cushion for her back when she sat on the sofa.
 I selected two with a white zig-zag against a blue background.
 I have found them to be very useful and comfy for resting my neck on, £18 from Dekoria (product code: 530-137-88).

 Living Room Area

 Age of Reason Hot Lips Cushion: To brighten up the grey armchair, I treated myself to the large soft silk cushion which has been cut into the shape of sexy lips, £139 from Amara.